-Alternative Total Affected Businesses 1 Business Displacements 2 Employee Displacements 3
+Alternative Total Affected Businesses 1 Business Displacements 2 Employee Displacements3

 Preferred Alternative

 Mainline ^{4,5} 3 0 0

-OMF Site 36 12 126
+OMF Site 31 7 126

-Total 39 12 126
+Total 34 7 126

 South 344th Street Alternative

 Mainline ^{4,5,6} 4 0 0

-OMF Site 70 21 (7) 212
+OMF Site 63 15 (7) 207

-Total 74 21 212
+Total 67 15 207

 Midway Landfill Alternative

 OMF Site 12 4 43

 - (1) Total affected businesses include full and partial property acquisitions.
 Religious facilities (e.g., churches) are also included in affected business totals. - (2) Business displacements include both businesses and religious facilities for fully acquired parcels only. - (3) The number of displaced employees is based on the business building size (King County Department of Assessment data) and the type of business activity using square-foot-per-employee factors from the U.S. Department of Energy and the Institute for Transportation Engineers and not on an actual survey of businesses.
-The analysis for estimating employees assumes that the businesses are not abandoned or vacant. - (4) With either the 40 mph Alignment or 55 mph Design Option. - (5) If neither the Preferred nor the South 344th Street alternative is selected, the mainline could still be built later in time if TDLE is constructed as proposed.
-TDLE is currently under environmental review. - (6) With either the Enchanted Parkway or I-5 mainline tail track options. - (7) Includes GarageTown, comprising 67 individual units.
+The analysis for estimating employees assumes that the businesses are not abandoned or vacant. - (4) With either the 40 mph Alignment or 55 mph Design Option. - (5) The mainline would be constructed regardless of the alternative selected to be built.
+Under the Midway Landfill Alternative, it would be constructed later in time, as part of the TDLE project. - (6) With either the Enchanted Parkway or I-5 mainline tail track options. - (7) Includes GarageTown, which is comprised of 67 individual units.